 The Development Budget and Coordination Committee (DBCC), an inter-agency economic planning body together with the BSP sets the annual inflation targets.
 The government's inflation target is defined in terms of the average year-on-year change in the consumer price index (CPI) over the calendar year.
 The BSP makes the announcement of the inflation target two years in advance.
-In line with the inflation targeting approach to the conduct of monetary policy, the DBCC in coordination with the BSP, through DBCC Resolution No. 2019-1 dated 26 February 2019, decided to keep the current inflation target at 3.0 percent ± 1.0 percentage point for 2012-2014.
-The inflation targets have been set at 3 ± 1 percentage point for 2017-2018 and at 3 ± 1 percentage point for 2019-2020.
+In line with the inflation targeting approach to the conduct of monetary policy, the DBCC in coordination with the BSP, through DBCC Resolution No. 2019-1 dated 26 February 2019, decided to keep the current inflation target at 3.0 percent ± 1.0 percentage point for 2019-2020 and to set the inflation target at 3.0 percent ± 1.0 percentage point for 2021-2022.

 Inflation targeting is an approach to monetary policy that involves the use of a publicly announced inflation target set by the Government, which the BSP commits to achieve over a two-year horizon.
 Promoting price stability is the BSP's main priority, and the target serves as a guide for the public's expectations about future inflation, allowing them to plan ahead with greater certainty.